African Milk Tree cactus (Euphorbia trigona) is a tall, rugged, easy-care plant with thorns.

 Although he experiences no mishaps, you can see that he puts himself in great danger of having sap drip from a very tall and vigorous plant onto his bare skin and into his eyes!

-Making Candelabra Euphorbia Cuttings
+Making Euphorbia Candelabra Cactus Cuttings

 Luckily, this operation turned out alright, but it’s easy to see that these plants produce copious amounts of potentially dangerous sap.